EPAM-JS-Competency-center/cloud-development-course-initial/8_cart_api_docker_elastic_beanstalk/task.md

 ## Prerequisites
 ---

-- The task is a continuation of **Homework 7** and should be done in the same front-end repo
+- The task is a continuation of **Homework 7** and should be done in the same repo
 - Create your own copy of [Cart API template repository](https://github.com/boale/rs-cart-api)
 - [AWS EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) must be installed
 - [Docker](https://docs.docker.com/get-docker/) must be installed